uozuAho/AspNetCoreDemo/README.md

 dotnet add package Microsoft.EntityFrameworkCore.Design
 ```
 - add Microsoft.EntityFrameworkCore.Tools.DotNet to .csproj (see this project)
+- add DB connection string to appsettings.Development.json (see this project)
+- inject DB context in Startup.ConfigureServices (Startup.cs)
 - run `dotnet restore`

-4. Add a model, create a migration
+4. Add a model, create a migration, apply to database
 - see models under Models/
 - run `dotnet ef migrations add <migration name>`
 - remove the erroneous `using ;` in the generated .Designer and *ModelSnapshot.cs files
     + to be fixed in EF core: https://github.com/aspnet/EntityFramework/issues/2467
+- run `dotnet ef database update`

 5. build and run
 ```